 Sleek Flat Pendant - 15 Inch – Brass, by Industville.
 (Image supplied by Avobar.
 Photographed by James French Photography)

 Our bulkhead lights can be paired with fluorescent lights to achieve ambience without affecting your stylish décor.
 The rustic finish will work with all colours to make them easy to strategically place.
 Heat lamps, while perfect for practicality, are also a reliable source of light.
 Consider building the food pass centrally to allow for the light to disperse evenly.

 Old Factory Heat Pendant Lamps - 12 Inch - Light Pewter & Bulkhead Motorcycle Pendant - 6 Inch – Gunmetal, by Industville.
 (Image supplied by @sprayshopcafe The Spray Shop Café at Rust And The Wolf’s lifestyle store)

 Think About Where You Are

 It’s very unusual to find two places the same.
 The shape of the room, the height of the ceiling or the style of the food and drinks served will make each eatery unique, and it’s a good thing to consider in your initial lighting plans.
 Consider how you want your space to feel, for example, light and airy, or warm and intimate.
-With our vast range of stylish lighting, you will always be able to find something that suits your space.
+With our vast range of commercial restaurant lighting, you will always be able to find something that suits your space.

 Old Factory Slotted Pendant - 15 Inch – Pewter, by Industville.
 (Image supplied by Strangers Coffee House, Norwich)